chloroken/eve-min/README.md

 3) Clone the repo as in step 2 of **Installation**
 4) Add your `characters.txt` file back

-# Uninstallation / Updating
+# Uninstall

 1) Remove the entire `eve-min` directory
-2) In a terminal, run:
+2) To remove kdotool, in a terminal run:
    - `sudo rm /usr/local/bin/kdotool`

 # Usage Guide